SeanW-Data/college-performance-powerbi-dashboard/README.md

 <h3>Data Model</h3>
 <img src="Data_Model.png" width="400">
+<p>Originally, the data consisted of a many-to-many relationship between the students table and the courses table.
+I created a bridging table to separate the two into one-to-many relationships, reducing ambiguity and ensuring all data is filtered correctly</p>

-📊 Dashboard Structure & Narrative Flow
+<h3>📊 Dashboard Structure & Narrative Flow</h3>
 Page 1 — Overview

 Purpose: